AFish622/concert/README.md

 # Concert Calendar

-## Conecert and festival tracker app for Thinkfuls (https://www.thinkful.com/) second capstone project. -A server side app
+## Conecert and festival tracker app for Thinkfuls (https://www.thinkful.com/) second capstone project.
-that allows you to look up upcoming shows and festivals and add them to a personalized calendar to track them with ease.
+- A server side app that allows you to look up upcoming shows and festivals and add them to a personalized calendar to track them with ease.

 ![alt text](concert/Concert Calendar HomePage.png)